isomerpages/govtech-corp/media/technews/_posts/2024-06-27-post-3 Must Have Tech Tools for Singapore Businesses.md

 funding support for eligible costs to help SMEs enter new markets.</p>
 <h3>Simplify digital interactions with the government using GoBusiness</h3>
 <p>Starting or managing a business can sometimes feel like navigating a labyrinth
 of regulations.
-But don't fret – you can rely on GoBusiness, the go-to platform that gives you access to a wealth of government information and services to help you navigate your business journey.
+But don't fret – you can rely on <a href="/products-and-services/for-businesses/corporate-transactions/gobusiness/" rel="noopener noreferrer nofollow" target="_blank">GoBusiness</a>, the go-to platform that gives you access to a wealth of government information and services to help you navigate your business journey.
 <br>
 <br>On GoBusiness, you can easily identify the <a href="https://www.gobusiness.gov.sg/licences/" rel="noopener noreferrer nofollow" target="_blank"><u>licences and permits</u></a> your
 business requires from a comprehensive list, and seamlessly apply for them